cwchentw/ksv/README.md

 * Fail on trailing EOL in a CSV sheet
 * Our C++ binding may fail on some C++ compilers
-* `ksv table` cannot handle EOL within fields well
+* `ksv table` cannot handle newline within fields well

 ## Copyright

-Copyright (c) 2020 Michael Chen.
+Copyright (c) 2020 Michelle Chen.
 Licensed under MIT.